salehahmadut/EE319k_SpaceInvaders/README.md

 -implemented button to shoot missile from spaceship (still need to make it edge triggered)

 -once collisions are implemented (hopefully tmrw), basics of game engine will be done and we can polish up the game from there

+4/29 7:52 PM

+-collisions work, function isnt very general so will fix that later (won't work if alien layout is different)

+-need to add sound, make button edge triggered, add timer stuff